fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 ### Connection between the tables

-Users can now be added to the application and users can log in, but this in itself this is not a very useful feature yet.
+Users can now be added to the application and users can log in, but this in itself is not a very useful feature yet.
 We would like to add the features that only a logged-in user can add notes, and that each note is associated with the user who created it.
 To do this, we need to add a <i>foreign key</i> to the <i>notes</i> table.

 When using Sequelize, a foreign key can be defined by modifying the <i>models/index.js</i> file as follows